-- 1. Defendant LAUGH FACTORY INC. ("DEFENDANT") is a California limited liability company and at all relevant times mentioned herein conducted and continues to conduct substantial and regular business throughout California. - 2.
-DEFENDANT operates comedy club with a bar and a restaurant in Los Angeles County, California. - 3.
-PLAINTIFF was employed by DEFENDANT in California between February 2018 and March 2019 and has been at all times relevant mentioned herein classified as a non-exempt employee paid in whole or in part on an hourly basis and has received additional compensation from DEFENDANT in the form of non-discretionary incentive wages.
-Plaintiff is entitled to overtime pay and meal and rest periods and payment of minimum and overtime wages. - 4.
-PLAINTIFF brings this Class Action on behalf of herself and a California class, defined as all individuals who are or previously were employed by DEFENDANT in California and classified as non-exempt employees (the "CALIFORNIA CLASS") at any time during the period beginning four (4) years prior to the filing of this Complaint and ending on the date as determined by the Court (the "CALIFORNIA CLASS PERIOD").
+- 1. Defendant SECURE NURSING SERVICE, INC. ("Defendant" or "DEFENDANT") is a California Corporation and at all relevant times mentioned herein conducted and continues to conduct substantial and regular business in California. - 2.
+DEFENDANT, provides medical staffing solutions.
+The company specializes in the placement of travel Registered Nurses, Licensed Vocational Nurses, Certified Nurse Assistants and Allied Healthcare Professionals to hospitals throughout California. - 3.
+PLAINTIFF was employed by DEFENDANT in California and was placed by DEFENDANT at various hospitals in Los Angeles County, California.
+PLAINTIFF was classified as a non-exempt employee entitled to overtime pay and meal and rest periods from 2015 to December 2018.
+PLAINTIFF was at all times relevant mentioned herein classified by DEFENDANT as a non-exempt employee paid in whole or in part on an hourly basis and received additional compensation from DEFENDANT in the form of non-discretionary incentive wages. - 4.
+PLAINTIFF brings this Class Action on behalf of himself and a California class, defined as all individuals who are or previously were employed by Defendant in California and classified as non-exempt employees (the "CALIFORNIA CLASS") at any time between April 6, 2016 and on the date as determined by the Court (the "CALIFORNIA CLASS PERIOD").
 The amount in controversy for the aggregate claim of CALIFORNIA CLASS Members is under five million dollars (\$5,000,000.00). - 5.
-PLAINTIFF brings this Class Action on behalf of themselves and a CALIFORNIA CLASS in order to fully compensate the CALIFORNIA CLASS for their losses incurred during the CALIFORNIA CLASS PERIOD caused by DEFENDANT'S uniform policy and practice which failed to lawfully compensate these employees for all their overtime worked.
-DEFENDANT's uniform policy and practice alleged herein is an unlawful, unfair and deceptive business practice whereby DEFENDANT retained and continues to retain wages due to PLAINTIFF and the other members of the CALIFORNIA CLASS.
-PLAINTIFF and the other members of the CALIFORNIA CLASS seek an injunction enjoining such conduct by
+PLAINTIFF brings this Class Action on behalf of himself and a CALIFORNIA CLASS in order to fully compensate the CALIFORNIA CLASS for their losses incurred during the CALIFORNIA CLASS PERIOD caused by DEFENDANT's uniform policy and practice which failed to lawfully compensate these employees for all their overtime worked.
+DEFENDANT's uniform policy and practice alleged herein is an unlawful, unfair and deceptive